nchristensen/pySEMTools/README.md

 #### ADIOS2

-Some functionalities such as data streaming require the use of adios2.
+Some functionalities such as data streaming require the use of ADIOS2.
 You can check how the installation is performed [here](https://adios2.readthedocs.io/en/latest/setting_up/setting_up.html)

 #### PyTorch

-Some classed are compatible with the pytorch module in case you have GPUs and want to use them in the process.
-We note that we only use pytorch optionally.
-There are versions that work exclusively with numpy on CPUs so pytorch can be avoided.
+Some classes are compatible with the PyTorch module in case you have GPUs and want to use them in the process.
+We note that we only use PyTorch optionally.
+There are versions that work exclusively with numpy on CPUs so PyTorch can be avoided.

-To install pytorch, you can check [here](https://pytorch.org/get-started/locally/).
-A simple installation for CUDA v12.1 on linux would look like this (following the instructions from the link):
+To install PyTorch, you can check [here](https://pytorch.org/get-started/locally/).
+A simple installation for CUDA v12.1 on Linux would look like this (following the instructions from the link):
 ```
 pip3 install torch torchvision torchaudio
 ```
-The process of installing pytorch in supercomputers is more intricate.
+The process of installing PyTorch in supercomputers is more intricate.
 In this case it is best to use the documentation of the specific cluster or contact support.

 # Use

 To get an idea on how the codes are used, feel free to check the examples we have provided.
-Please note that most of the routines included here work in prallalel.
-In fact, python scripts are encouraged rather than notebooks to take advantage of this capability.
+Please note that most of the routines included here work in parallel.
+We encourage use of Python scripts, rather than notebooks, to take advantage of this capability.

 # Tests